This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Medications

 A variety of medications treat symptoms that result from different types of birth injuries.
-None of these are curative treatments, and most don’t get at the root of the birth injury.
+None of these are curative treatments, and most don’t get to the root of the birth injury.
 They can help manage and reduce symptoms.

-For instance, pain killers help children with cerebral palsy who suffer from painful muscle spasms and tight muscles.
+For instance, painkillers help children with cerebral palsy who suffer from painful muscle spasms and tight muscles.

 Muscle relaxants and anti-spastic medications can also help these children control their movements and have less pain.